 - Secretary, who shall be an elected Senator

-- Parliamentarian, who is appointed annually and need not be a member of the Senate
+- Parliamentarian (appointed annually, need not be a member of the Senate)